MarioR9/Viewers_Frontend/README.md

 ## Viwers Bot

-oirignal idea was to use puppeteer to open multiple browsers with proxy servers to simulate multiple users watching sspecifc channels but will try something new next week
+oirignal idea was to use puppeteer to open multiple browsers with proxy servers to simulate multiple users watching sspecifc channels. i am working on multiple borwsers connected to multiple proxy servers